Sayano-Shushenskaya power station accident: Background

 The Sayano-Shushenskaya Dam is located on the Yenisey River in south-central Siberia, Russia, about 30 km south of Sayanogorsk, Khakassia.
 Before the accident, it was the largest hydroelectric power station in Russia and the sixth-largest in the world by average power generation.
-On 2 July 2009, RusHydro, the power station's operator, announced the station's all-time highest electricity output in 24 hours.
+On 2 July 2009, RusHydro, the power station's operator, announced the station's all-time highest electricity output over 24 hours.

 Turbine 2

 Turbines of the type used in this power plant have a very narrow working band at high efficiency regimes.
 If this band is exceeded the turbines begin to vibrate, caused by the pulsation of water flow and water strokes.
 These vibrations and shocks cause the turbines to degrade over time.

 Turbine 2 had experienced problems for a long time prior to the 2009 accident.
 The first of these appeared after its installation in 1979.
 Throughout 1980–1983, numerous problems with seals, turbine shaft vibrations and bearings surfaced.
 From the end of March to the end of November 2000, a complete reconditioning of turbine 2 was performed.
 Cavities up to 12 mm deep and cracks up to 130 mm long were found on the turbine runner and repaired.
 Many other defects were found in the turbine bearings and subsequently repaired.
 In 2005, further repairs were made to turbine 2.
 The problems found were similar in several aspects to the defects observed during the previous repair.

 From January to March 2009, turbine 2 was undergoing scheduled repairs and modernization.
 It was the first and only turbine in the station which was equipped with a new electro-hydraulic regulator of its rotational speed supplied by the Promavtomatika company.
 During the course of the repair, the turbine blades were welded, because after a long period of operation, cracks and cavities had once again appeared.
 The turbine runner was not properly rebalanced after these repairs, following which turbine 2 had increased vibrations, ca 0.15 mm for the main bearing during the full load of the turbine.
 While this did not exceed specifications, the increased vibrations were unacceptable for long term use.
 The elevated vibration levels compared to other turbines were apparent for turbine 2 before the repair as well.
 The vibrations exceeded the allowed specification in the beginning of July and continued to increase with accelerated speed.